 Will you need money over an extended period of time?
 Will the amount of funding you need fluctuate?
 This could be to help your child finance college or to help you deal with ongoing medical expenditures.
 A HELOC can give you flexibility with the money you take out.

 Cash-out refinances and HELOCs provide different end results.

 Are you satisfied with the terms of your current mortgage?
 If you are interested in adjusting the terms of your loan, a cash-out refinance may be a good option for you.
 This process involves paying off your old mortgage and setting up a new one with different terms, such as a different interest rate, loan term or type of rate (fixed or adjustable).
 This can be a good option for homeowners who want to secure more favorable loan terms.
 Is your current mortgage in a good position?
 Do you have a great interest rate?
 Are you comfortable with the existing payment?
 In this case, a HELOC can give you access to your home’s equity while leaving your current terms alone.
 Note that you’ll be subjected to new interest rates and loan terms based on the money you withdraw.
 Once paid off, you’ll still have your original loan in place.

 Cash-out refinances and HELOCs have different cash-out limits.

 For a cash-out refinance, lenders typically allow you to borrow up to 80% of the home’s equity.
 With a HELOC, that amount could be higher, with many lenders allowing you to borrow up to 85%.
 At Solarity, you can access up to 95% of your home's equity.

-Remember, with a HELOC, you’ll have two monthly payments instead of one.
-Cash-out refinances bundle everything into one payment, whereas HELOCs establish a new loan on top of your existing one.
+Remember, with a HELOC, you’ll have an additional monthly payment.
+Cash-out refinances bundle everything into one payment, whereas HELOCs establish a new loan on top of your existing mortgage.